abaplint/abaplint-sci-server/README.md

 ## Deployment Options

-The server is provided as a node application and docker image.
+The server is provided as a [NodeJs](https://nodejs.org) application and Docker image.
 It can therefore be deployed in several ways, for example:
 - Using SAP Cloud Foundry
+- Using Docker On-premise
 - Using Azure Container Instance
-- Using Docker On-premise

 ### Deployment on Cloud Foundry